rubatopy/rubato/README.md

 <!-- If you update this README update the GitHub profile of rubatopy README -->

 rubato is a modern 2D engine for game developement in python built in Cython using SDL2.
-With hardware acceleration, rigidbody support, easy tile map and animations and more, rubato finally gives you the fast development and performance you needed of your python games and prototypes.
-Moving past 1.0, we plan to maintain complete backwards compatibility with other post-1.0 versions.
+It is aimed to aid in rapid prototyping and educational development of games as a stepping stone towards AAA tools such as Unity. rubato is more robust than its competitors, with a more intuitive syntax, high customizability, and zippy performance.

+Here are some features we're especially proud of:

+-   Customizable Rigidbody Physics
+-   Event Subscription/Listener System
+-   Spritesheets and Animations
+-   Particle Systems
+-   Tiled / Tilemap Support
+-   Multichannel Sound System
+-   Antialiasing + Anisotropic Filtering
+-   Collision Optimization with Quadtrees
+-   Texture-based Hardware Acceleration
+-   User Interface Elements
+-   And more!

+1.0 the latest API-stable release as of Dec.
+31 2022, and we plan to maintain backwards compatibility in future releases.
+Please note that the alpha versions (0.x.x) are now deprecated and it is strongly recommended to update in order to get the latest features and optimizations.

 _Wondering about the name? rubato is a music term that indicates a phrase that should be performed expressively and freely.
 We aim to harness that same freedom, bringing a fresh, modern take on game developement in python to a variety of users regardless of their coding background._
 <br>

 ## Getting Started

 Using rubato is super easy.
-First, install rubato through pip:
+Just install rubato through pip in a terminal:

 ```bash
 pip install rubato
 ```

-After that, getting a screen up only takes 3 lines of code!
+After that, getting a window up takes only 3 lines of code!

 ```python
 import rubato as rb